The Future of Crystal Mountain

 A transformation 25 years in the making to Crystal’s village core will soon be taking form at Crystal Mountain, bringing with it an expansion to the Inn at the Mountain.
 Ground broke in October of 2015 on this four-story, 31,200-square-foot expansion to the Inn at the Mountain, which is located at the hub of the resort’s activities, include a coffee and wine bar, specialty grocery, and retail space on the lower level, and eight two- and three-bedroom condominiums – the “Inn Residences” – on the upper two levels.
 A rooftop terrace will serve as an open-air, landscaped outdoor parlor and event venue, offering stunning views of the slopes and surrounding village.
 Pre-sales are currently underway on the Inn Residences, which are offered as an eighth-share ownership opportunity, with groundbreaking expected toward the end of summer 2015.

 As part of this expansion, the plaza between the Inn and the Lodge will undergo a major transformation as well.
-Once completed the park, located at the heart of the resort, will feature waterscaping, ornamental grasses, sweeps of massed perennials, and flowering shrubs and trees, and offer a variety of gathering and relaxation areas of all sizes.
+Once completed the Village Plaza, located at the heart of the resort, will feature waterscaping, ornamental grasses, sweeps of massed perennials, and flowering shrubs and trees, and offer a variety of gathering and relaxation areas of all sizes.